-A. This is not the first time we have heard about the benefits of urine against a variety of skin problems and fungal infections including athlete’s foot and nail fungus, but you have taken the most scientific approach to testing it.
+A. This is not the first time we have heard about using urine to cure a variety of skin problems and fungal infections including athlete’s foot and nail fungus, but you have taken the most scientific approach to testing it.
 Here are some other messages from visitors to our website:

 “If you watch the movie ‘King of Mask’ you see that many other cultures use this remedy for many other things besides foot fungus.
-Yes, it is true that urine helps, as well as other anti fungus home remedies (Vicks, Listerine, possible tea tree oil.”
+Yes, it is true that urine helps, as well as other anti fungus home remedies (Vicks, Listerine, possibly tea tree oil).”